woc-hack/tutorial/README.md

 This is not to say that oscar.py is inefficient and should not be utilized, but it is not the optimal solution for creating new .tch or .s relationship files. oscar.py solely provides a Python interface for gathering requested data out of the respective .tch files and not for mass-reading all 32 files.
 It also provides simple function calls that were mentioned earlier in the tutorial for retrieving bits of information at a time in a more convenient way.

-## Plumbing of WoC
+## Activity 11: Plumbing of WoC

-We can seee a diff for commit 009d7b6da9c4419fe96ffd1fffb2ee61fa61532a.
+We can obtain a diff for any commit.
 It requires comparing trees fo it and its parent:

+Lets find the diff for 009d7b6da9c4419fe96ffd1fffb2ee61fa61532a:
 ```
 [username@da0]~% echo 009d7b6da9c4419fe96ffd1fffb2ee61fa61532a | ssh da4 ~/lookup/cmputeDiff2.perl
 009d7b6da9c4419fe96ffd1fffb2ee61fa61532a;/sys/dev/pccbb/pccbb_isa.c;9d5818e25865797b96e4783b00b45f800423e527;594dc8cb2ce725658377bf09aa0f127183b89f77